codersclub/DRKB/database/sqlserver/extended_store_proc/index.md

 D) You can execute your Xp from Query Analyzer and trace code in Delphi.

     NOTE:

     Executing an extended stored procedure is done like this:

-  exec master..xp\_DoEncrypt \'ValueToEncrypt\',\'KeyValue\'
+        exec master..xp_DoEncrypt 'ValueToEncrypt','KeyValue'
         go

 E) To exit application, press Ctrl+Pause in the SQL Server console window.